 The Book Nook

 There is also a small book shop in the Vermont History Center with some of the Vermont Historical Society’s published works.
-For more books on Vermont’s rich history, visit VHS’s online store.
+For more books on Vermont’s rich history, visit VHS’s

 The Leahy Library